Understanding Data Classification

 Ask yourself these questions when handling information:

 1. Who is this information about?
-If it involves identifiable individuals — customers, employees, patients — it is at minimum Confidential.
+If it involves identifiable individuals, whether customers, employees or patients, it is at minimum Confidential.

 2. What would happen if it were leaked?
 Embarrassment = Internal.
 Financial or legal consequences = Confidential or Restricted.